 - Transforming Mecha: The player's vehicle.

-- Trope Maker: The game popularized, if not introduced, most of the detailes which will be later brought into the RTS genre as a minimum.
-However, both Herzogs were the first ones to introduce the multiplayer mode to this medium.
+- Trope Maker: The game introduced and/or popularized most of the details which would be later brought into the RTS genre as a minimum.
+Both Herzogs were also the first ones to introduce the multiplayer mode to this medium.

 - Worker Unit: The introduced the creation and use of worker units to collect resources.